trupples/adi-documentation/docs/linux/kuiper/index.rst

 Connect a keyboard, mouse, and monitor to the Raspberry Pi and connect power.
 The ADI Kuiper Linux desktop should appear.
 Before editing, it is a good idea to make a backup of the original file, just in case something goes wrong (which it won't, but still...)
-Open a terminal and enter the following command (noting that "analog@analog:~ $" is the prompt, and does not need to be typed):
+Open a terminal and enter the following command:

 .. shell::